EMDR and Parts Work Integration

 For example, if a trauma client has a very sad or depressed part, you may have a tough time identifying whether the client is experiencing a PTSD episode or depressive episode.
 Or if a trauma client has a very anxious part, you might have trouble figuring out how to befriend that part, especially since EMDR requires giving the client coping skills for minimizing anxiety.

 When many EMDR practitioners face such quandaries, their reaction is: If this one part would just step aside, then we could do EMDR.
-Yet applying an IFS case conceptualization can help us better understand why a part may be protecting the client.
+Yet applying an parts-oriented case conceptualization can help us better understand why a part may be protecting the client.
 It can also change the way we support and guide our clients in trauma treatment.

 Trauma makes an individual’s parts feel frozen in time.
 And since EMDR helps resolve trauma, the EMDR process naturally brings a client’s parts to light.
 The parts can act as a roadmap that shows the therapist and client exactly where to go, which is why EMDR and IFS make for such a powerful integration of modalities.

-My integration course can help you learn when and how to bring IFS interventions into the eight phases of EMDR therapy.
+My integration course can help you learn when and how to bring parts interventions into the eight phases of EMDR therapy.
 This can not only improve your skillset for navigating complex cases, but also boost your sense of confidence and competence.

 Best of all, you’ll be taking this course alongside other therapists in the same boat as you.
 The course is didactic, experiential, and hands-on, so you and the other therapists will get to practice the skills on each other.

 All of my courses take place in a group setting over Zoom.
 Each session is an hour and a half long and limited to six individuals, making for an intimate and interactive learning experience.
-You also don’t need to be certified in IFS to participate—as long as you consider yourself an IFS-informed therapist, you are welcome to join any of my online integration courses.

 Some of the main areas the group consultation can help you with include:

-• IFS Case Conceptualization
+Integrative Case Conceptualization

-• Parts Mapping Options to Use in Phase 1 and Phase 2
+Parts Mapping Options to Use in Phase 1 and Phase 2

-• Using Parts Mapping with Complex Trauma Clients
+Using Parts Mapping with Complex Trauma Clients

-• Clinical Decision-Making on Target Sequencing
+Clinical Decision-Making on Target Sequencing

 The focus of my courses is not on individual case consultation, but on learning to apply these skills to all parts of the EMDR treatment process.